Creating a Butterfly Garden

 A few years ago, one of our clients re-landscaped their house.
-When they did they added a vegetable garden and around that vegetable garden was a large space of freshly tilled dirt.
+When they did the landscaping they added a vegetable garden and around that vegetable garden was a large space of freshly tilled dirt.
 We were studying plant science so I decided that freshly tilled dirt would make the perfect space for a butterfly garden.

 Planting a butterfly garden is a wonderful way to explore plant science and how butterflies interact with the environment.
 It also is a promise of days in the future spent sitting in the sunny, fragrant garden watching butterflies with the children.

 This post contains affiliate links.
 Please visit our disclosure page for more information.